Woman Sues California For Failing To Recognize Bigfoot As Species, Dismissing Her Sightings

 Ackley reported her sightings to the forest rangers, who then dismissed her claims and insisted that they may have encountered a bear.
 When she realized nobody will ever believe her, the 46-year-old mother decided to contact Todd Standing, the filmmaker behind Netflix’s Discovering Bigfoot and teamed up with him to sue the state on Jan.
 18.

-Ackley’s youngest daughter, 11, managed to capture a footage of their sighting and once she reviewed it, she was certain that she had just seen Bigfoot.
+Ackley’s youngest daughter, 11, managed to capture footage of their sighting and once she reviewed it, she was certain that she had just seen Bigfoot.
 Standing, who was doubtful at first, visited the area of the reported sighting.
-After reviewing the footage, he was convinced that he decided to help Ackley with her mission.
+After reviewing the footage, he was convinced and decided to help Ackley with her mission.

-In the lawsuit, Ackley alleges that the state Department of Fish and Wildlife, as well as state Natural Resources Agency, didn’t do their jobs of protecting the Sasquatch territory and failing to recognize the creature as a species.
+In the lawsuit, Ackley alleges that the state Department of Fish and Wildlife, as well as state Natural Resources Agency, didn’t do their jobs of protecting Sasquatch territory and failing to recognize the creature as a species.
 Also, the state is said to have put the lives of residents at risk by not doing official research on the creature.

-Moreover, Ackley stated that by not believing the claims despite the scientific evidence, the state has damaged not only her public image but also those of the researchers who devoted their time to studying the Sasquatch.
-Ackley herself is a Bigfoot researcher for more than 20 years.
+Moreover, Ackley stated that by not believing the claims despite the purported scientific evidence, the state has damaged not only her public image but also those of the researchers who devote their time to studying Sasquatch.
+Ackley herself has been a Bigfoot researcher for more than 20 years.

 Gizmodo shared the court documents that showed Ackley’s argument and her stand on the existence of Sasquatch.
 Part of the petition mentioned that Ackley has brought evidence that should prove Bigfoot — “one of the greatest discoveries of our time”– is real.